git5am/bot_price/README.md

 # bot.price
 This repository holds the code for all price bots and an example code on how to create a custom one!
-# Invite the bot to your server!
+# Invite the bots to your server!
 VITC:
 > https://discord.com/api/oauth2/authorize?client_id=905242547033616444&permissions=0&scope=bot